Amtrak Platform Station

 Platform stations do not offer baggage service, so the lighter you pack, the easier it will be for you, and your travel will have less stress.
 Carry-on-size luggage (around 21”) or travel backpacks work great for these situations and any travel.

-For your safety and the Amtrak staff, luggage cannot weigh over fifty pounds.
+For your safety and the Amtrak staff’s sake, luggage cannot weigh more than fifty pounds.

 If you are new to travel, fifty pounds is the most weight most transportation carriers allow.
 If your bag is overweight, it could get flagged, and you could face a fee for being too heavy.
 A few stops have trackside checked baggage.